Jaiymesz/DiscountsAPI/README.md

 ## Method 1 - GET :/order/{orderID}

-This will pull the JSON Order live from the TeamLeader Data Store on GitHub by providing the relevant Order ID number.
+This will pull the JSON Order live from the Data Store on GitHub by providing the relevant Order ID number.

 ## Method 2 - POST :/order